mjaleman02/FraudPredictor_Library/README.md

     - test_merging.py - tests merging functions
     - test_preprocessing.py - tests preprocessing functions
 - api folder
-    - model.pkl file
+    - model.pkl - pickle that contains the model trained
-    - Api.py file
+    - main.py - python file that defines the API
-    - features.json file
+    - features.json - json file that lists the features
+    - example_input.json - json file that inputs some values to the endpoint in order to yield a prediction
-    - example_input.json file
+    - test_predict_endpoint.py - python file to test the API

 ## Scalability of the Library :